ZWang-Lab/RVMMAT/README.md

 3. PLINK 1.0 or 1.9 (https://www.cog-genomics.org/plink2)

-Please install the required R package before you install LBRAT package.
+Please install the required R package before you install RVMMAT package.
 Please install the **RVMMAT** as following steps.